 The maximum forecast horizon depends on the length of the historical data and the selected algorithm.
 For example, if the historical data is actuals from the last 3 months, the forecast horizon predicts up to 3 months ahead.

 An algorithm trained by a data collection to generate your forecasts.

 The frequency of the predictions applied to the forecast.
 The frequency is taken from the time scales used in the data collection setup (that is, from the historical and related datasets).

 The forecast time interval can be either daily, weekly, or monthly.
 For example, the forecast predicts that every week you’ll sell 1000 units for the next 4 months (4 months being your forecast horizon).

 Historical data (actuals)

-Numeric time series data related to the items for which a forecast should be generated.
-Related data includes historical data points leading up to the forecast horizon, and can also include future data points to cover the length of the forecast horizon.
-The related data is optional.
-Related data can help PlanIQ improve the forecast accuracy.
+Related data includes historical data points leading up to the forecast horizon, and future data points to cover the length of the forecast horizon.
+For example, an upcoming calendar of events, or upcoming marketing promotions.

-A sequence of successive data points (observations) in time, typically in equally spaced time intervals.
+A sequence of successive data points (observations) in time, recorded at regular time intervals.

 Time series forecasting

-The prediction of future values of a time series based on historical data and other data types.
+The prediction of future values for a time series that's based on historical data and other data types.